 That is, once they’ve fallen asleep.
 Dr. Daniels-Rodriguez describes ADHD in the brain as “the engine that never stops running.”
 This could be a sign of depression or anxiety, however, so it’s important to seek professional help if you have these sleep patterns.

-ADHD Symptom: Your Mind Has a Mind of its Own
+ADHD Symptom in Women: Your Mind Has a Mind of its Own

 In anxiety, depression, OCD, and ADHD, that Energizer Bunny brain can also cause racing thoughts that interfere when you’re trying to concentrate on something important.
 When you’ve got ADHD, it can feel impossible to stay engaged because it feels impossible to control your thoughts and actions.